situmtech/flutter/README.md

 #### Running the example:

-Check the [README](./example/README.md) file at the example folder of this repository.
+Check the [example/README](./example/README.md) file of this repository to create your first Flutter application using Situm Wayfinding.

 ### Android